buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyTextSurface.TextureSize.md

 public Vector2 TextureSize { get; }
 ```

-Size of the texture the drawing surface is rendered to.
+Gets size of the texture the drawing surface is rendered to.

 ### Returns